shunwynn96/News-Web-App/README.md

 # Install dependencies for backend server
 npm run backend-install

-# Create a .env file in the root directory of the backend server to store your own API key and you can get it from:
+# Create a .env file in the root directory of the backend server
-https://newsapi.org/
+to store your own API key, you can get it from: https://newsapi.org/
 ```